We all know what an ugly website looks like.

+A website redesign can be an excellent return on your investment.
 But how do you know whether you’ve gotten any returns?
 One word: analytics.

 Google does a lot of things well, and their Analytics is no exception.

-At Clarity Creative, we run the Analytics report for every single website we create and provide that information to our clients on a monthly basis.
+At Clarity Creative, we run the Google Analytics report for every single website we create and provide that information to our clients on a monthly basis.

 Having the data in black and white helps our clients see what’s working and what isn’t, so they know where to take their web presence in the future.